 The Queensland Government User Choice 2017-20 program provides a public funding contribution towards the cost of training and assessment services for eligible Queensland apprentices and trainees.

-Training costs for trainees receiving their training through the College of Health and Fitness are fixed at $1.60 per nominal training hour or $0.64 per nominal training hour for full-time or part-time trainees.
+Training costs for trainees receiving their training through the College of Health and Fitness are fixed at $1.60 per nominal training hour for full-time and part-time trainees.
+Eligible trainees may be entitled to either a partial exemption and a rate of $0.64 per nominal training hour, or a full exemption.
+This applies to full-time and part-time trainees.
 School-based trainees are not required to contribute towards their training costs.
+Contact the College for further information.